-Subsequent to year end, the impact of the COVID-19 pandemic in Canada and on the global economy increased significantly.
-Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration and the related financial impact cannot be reasonably estimated at this time.
-Brandon University's ability to meet the Plan obligations is partially dependent on the earnings of the Plan investments.
-Brandon University is the residual funder of the Retirement Plan so any funding shortfall in the Plan affects the University operating budget.
-At this time, the full potential impact of COVID-19 on the Plan is not known.
+As of December 31, 2020 and subsequent to year end, COVID-19 continues to significantly impact Canada and the global economy.
+The global pandemic has disrupted economic activities and supply chains.
+Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of business disruption and the related financial impact cannot be reasonably estimated at this time.
+The Brandon University Retirement Plan's ability to continue to meet obligations as they come due is dependant on the continued ability to generate cash flows.
+Brandon University Retirement Plan's investment revenue may fluctuate with changes in market rates due to the economic changes of COVID-19.
+Management is actively monitoring the effect on its financial condition, liquidity, operations, industry and workforce.